Hyperstore/hyperstore.github.io/DomainLanguage/Usings.md

 For example, to reference an element call **Email** in a domain with alias called **std**, use **std.Email** syntax.

-> When you reference a domain only its definition is visible, if this domain contains some **uses** statement, they will no take into account.
+> When you reference a domain only its definition is visible, if this domain contains some **uses** statement, they will not be taken into account.

 You can have many **uses** statement declarations.